Gluten-Free Zucchini Fritters with Feta

 Enjoy these zucchini fritters for breakfast or as a healthy snack

-Ingredients for gluten free zucchini fritters
+Ingredients for gluten-free zucchini fritters

 • Zucchini: Grated zucchini, or courgette, is the base ingredients of the fritters.
 You want to remove excess moisture from the zucchini before using it in the recipe as I explain above.